trevorwslee/MCE-DumbDisplay/README.md

   * at any time, if you want to start again, press the reset button on the back of your Micro:bit

+### *imitating your Micro:bit screen with your phone*

 Then you can program something more interesting, like

     // setup a Micro:bit layer of size (5, 5)
     ddmb.setup(5, 5)